stefism/SUS-Server/README.md

 This project is implementation of custom HTTP Server with custom MVC Framework Engine.
 For custom MVC framework custom engine I have applied code driven development (test first) and I create some tests with xUnit.
-The project is not finished yet and I am currently working on it.
-The idea is in its final version to approach the Razor View Engine in ASP.NET MVC.
+The idea is to get as close as possible to the Razor View Engine in ASP.NET MVC.
 For this purpose I use Reflection and Microsoft.CodeAnalysis (Roslyn).
+For test the functionality I make the very simple application - Battle Cards, which allows the user to enter a card with certain parameters (attack, health) and add a link to an image from the Internet.
+The card is then saved in a SQL database and the user has the opportunity to create their own collection of cards after logging into the system.
+I also made the app support users and user roles.